csslcmps/csslcmps/README.md

 ### Hi there =]
 <p align="justify"> I'm Cassiel, a multidisciplinary designer and game developer from Pernambuco, Brazil.
-Today I'm currently working as Junior UI Developer at <a href="https://www.cesar.org.br" alt="CESAR"/>.
+Today I'm currently working as Junior UI Developer at CESAR.
 I mainly use HTML, CSS, Javascript and C# but I'm always ready to learn new things.</p>

 <p aling="left"> <strong> Feel free to contact me! </strong> </p>